You have no items in your shopping cart.

 This, to me, is the MVP of post-workout protein!
-Hydrolyzed protein is produced when whey is taken through the process of hydrolysis.
+Hydrolysed protein is produced when whey is taken through the process of hydrolysis.
 We are going to skip the “sciency” part and just skip to the conclusion that the end process is smaller peptide fragments.
 The smaller the fragments, the less the body needs to work to digest it; which makes it much easier to absorb.
-This basically means that between whey concentrate, and whey isolate, hydrolyzed protein gets absorbed the quickest.
+This basically means that between whey concentrate, and whey isolate, hydrolysed protein gets absorbed the quickest.

 Now do you understand why I said, it’s the MVP of post-workout protein?
-One con about hydrolyzed protein is that it can be very expensive, but at the end of the day, instead of focusing on quantity, focus on quality.
+One con about hydrolysed protein is that it can be very expensive, but at the end of the day, instead of focusing on quantity, focus on quality.

 A lot of brands come up with whey protein blends that consist out of two or all three of the above mentioned proteins.
 Now that you have a background on the different types of whey protein, you can make informed decisions next time you walk into the store.

 Whey Isocon is a powerful blend of whey protein made to provide you with the highest quality amino profiles as well as guaranteed a supremely high level of nitrogen retention.
 As a result, you can expect to see optimal levels of muscle repair, recovery, and lean muscle gain.